 Nurseries, childminders, schools and colleges will understand that some children and young people may be experiencing feelings such as anxiety, stress or low mood as a result of the coronavirus (COVID-19) outbreak.

-There are online resources available to help you and your child with mental health, including:
+There are online resources available to help you and your child with wellbeing and mental health, including:

 MindEd is a free educational resource from Health Education England on children and young people's mental health.

 MindEd has e-learning applicable across the health, social care, education, criminal justice and community settings.
 It is aimed at anyone from beginner through to specialist.

 Rise Above aims to build resilience and support good mental health in young people aged 10 to 16.

 Every Mind Matters includes an online tool and email journey to support everyone to feel more confident in taking action to look after their mental health and wellbeing.